 - Production and Development

 Creatine is a popular nutritional supplement among athletes wishing to help build muscle.
 But what exactly is creatine, which preparations are useful and what do you need to be aware of when taking it?
-The experts at nutrineo, one of the most experienced protein shake manufacturers, have spent a lot of time working on these topics.
+The experts at nutrineo, one of the most experienced sports nutrition manufacturers, have spent a lot of time working on these topics.
 Read on for useful information on the importance of creatine as a source of energy within a healthy diet, especially when it comes to weight training and endurance sport.

 A ketogenic diet aims at losing weight by improving the fat burning processes through the lack of carbohydrates.
 This is the reason why enjoying a piece of white chocolate is OK as long as it contains a very small amount of carbohydrates.
 In particular, athletes are turning to this new diet because it prepares them optimally for competition.
 This approach can make sense for a limited period of time because the body is forced to use its fat deposits due to the lack of s